Sewing collars & leashes with an LK-1900BN bartacking machine

 For the bartack closest to the tri-glide: you'll see that I drop the clamp onto the tri-glide.
 You shouldn't start this way.
 Add 1/4" to the cut length (give that to the tri-glide overlap).
 Then just sew with the clamp on the webbing.
 Your finished collar's adjustable range will be a little less.
 But, much easier to sew.

 Clamping onto the tri-glide caused me a lot of trouble (for a long time).
 I still do it because I found a technique.[6]
-You might want to try it eventually, but it's not worth the trouble when starting.
+You might want to try it eventually, but it's not worth the trouble when learning to use the machine.

 The following sections show what the different sizes of collars look like (with their clamps).
 I discuss more topics along the way: